OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 You should now have the Drozer console installed on your host machine, and the Agent running on your USB-connected device or emulator.
 Now, you need to connect the two and you’re ready to start exploring.

-Open the drozer application in running emulator and click the OFF button in the bottom of the app which will start a Embedded Server.
+Open the drozer application in running emulator and click the OFF button in the bottom of the app which will start an Embedded Server.

 ![alt text](Images/Chapters/0x05b/server.png "Drozer")

-By default the server listens on port 31415.
+By default, the server listens on port 31415.
 Forward this port to the localhost interface using adb, then run drozer on the host to connect to the agent.

 ```bash
 $ adb forward tcp:31415 tcp:31415